ovimihai/redis-ru101-course-notes/Week-5.md

     - Operators
     - Conditions
     - Loops, etc
-- Can define complex control flows while executing commands against dthe data stored in Redis
+- Can define complex control flows while executing commands against the data stored in Redis
 - Lua scripts are similar to Transactions, they run in a single atomic processes, with some exceptions

 ### Good practices